 Management's determination of the provision for loan losses is subject to significant judgement.
 The Issuer's banking businesses may need to increase their provisions for loan losses or may record losses in excess of the previously determined provisions if their original estimates of loss prove inadequate, which could have a material adverse effect on the Issuer's results of operations.
-For further information on provisions for loan losses and related risk mitigation, refer to "Allowances and impairment losses on other loans and receivables (Applicable to 2017)" in "3 - Critical Accounting Estimates and Judgements in Applying Accounting Policies" in the notes to the consolidated financial statements in the 2018 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on provisions for loan losses and related risk mitigation, refer to "Allowances and impairment losses financial instruments subject to expected credit loss model" in "3 - Critical Accounting Estimates and Judgements in Applying Accounting Policies" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).

 Under certain circumstances, the Issuer may assume long-term credit risk, extend credit against illiquid collateral and price derivative instruments aggressively based on the credit risks that it takes.
 As a result of these risks, the Issuer's capital and liquidity requirements may continue to increase.
-For further information on wrong-way risk exposures and how they are calculated, refer to "Wrong-way risk ('WWR')" in "Note 44 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2018 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on wrong-way risk exposures and how they are calculated, refer to "Wrong-way risk ('WWR')" in "Note 45 - Financial Risk Management

+Risks Detail" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).